-The school will update this Policy in the light of any further guidance and legislation as necessary and review it annually.
+The school will update this Policy in the light of any further guidance and legislation as necessary and review it every two years.
 Staff will meet regularly to discuss and review this Pastoral Care policy.
 The opinions of pupils, parents, staff and governors will be valued and where appropriate, action will be taken.